yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 > <comment-title>Connection to Scanpy and other Galaxy tool suites</comment-title>
 >
 > Conversion to Anndata format allows users to feed their MTI datasets into a broad array of single-cell analysis tools that have been developed by the Galaxy community.
-For example, the Python package {% tool [Scanpy](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_compute_graph/scanpy_compute_graph/1.9.3+galaxy0) %} is available as a Galaxy tool suite and is extremely useful for filtering, feature scaling and normalization, dimensionality reduction, community detection, and many other downstream analysis tasks.
+For example, the Python package {% tool [Scanpy ComputeGraph](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_compute_graph/scanpy_compute_graph/1.9.3+galaxy0) %} is available as a Galaxy tool suite and is extremely useful for filtering, feature scaling and normalization, dimensionality reduction, community detection, and many other downstream analysis tasks.
 >
 {: .comment}